marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 > All LoadBalancers have the possibility to configure health-checks that set each instance state to either receive or not receive traffic.
 Only healthy instances do!

 3) If you deploy an ELB-Classic as part of your VPC web app which is true (Choose 3)

-The inward facing interface supports IPv4 addressing
+* [x] The inward facing interface supports IPv4 addressing

-AWS publishes a Dual-stack (both IPv4 and IPv6) DNS name on R53
+* [ ] AWS publishes a Dual-stack (both IPv4 and IPv6) DNS name on R53

-The outward facing interface supports IPv4 addressing
+* [x] The outward facing interface supports IPv4 addressing

-The Listener can be set up to distribute 'Apache Derby Network Server'(1527) connections
+* [x] The Listener can be set up to distribute 'Apache Derby Network Server'(1527) connections

-The inward facing interface supports IPv6 addressing
+* [ ] The inward facing interface supports IPv6 addressing

-The outward facing interface supports IPv6 addressing
+* [ ] The outward facing interface supports IPv6 addressing
+> An ELB-Classic Load Balancer in an EC2-Classic (Legacy, nonVPC) environment it can have an associated IPv4, IPv6, and dual-stack (both IPv4 and IPv6) DNS name, and supports IPv6 on the External/public interface.
+However inside a VPC IPv6 is not supported on the external or internal interface(s).
+>  Internet-facing Classic Load Balancers (formerly Elastic Load Balancer (ELB)) is IPv4-only when used in a VPC.
+Classic Load Balancers can use IPv6, depending on the DNS name you use, but only if they are used in EC2-Classic mode (rare these days). https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-internet-facing-load-balancers.html

 ### EBS